HMS Horatio (1807): Napoleonic Wars

-Horatio was soon deployed to take part in the West Indies Campaign as part of the ongoing Napoleonic Wars.
+Horatio was soon deployed to take part in the Caribbean campaign of 1803–1810 as part of the ongoing Napoleonic Wars.

 Capture of Junon

 On the morning of 10 February 1809, Horatio along with the sloop came upon the French frigate pursuing a British brig-of-war about 115 mi north of Anguilla.
 Under the command of George Scott, Horatio engaged in battle the 44-gun Junon, commanded by Augustin Rousseau.
 The French frigate aimed above Horatios decks, destroying its masts and rigging and causing many injuries, including to Captain Scott, who was incapacitated by a grape-shot blast to the shoulder, and to his first lieutenant, Manley Hall Dixon.
 Lieutenant George Douglas took over command for the rest of the 95-minute battle, at which point the badly damaged Junon attempted to flee.

 At this point the brig Superieure and frigate arrived in the area and joined the battle.
 After a short exchange of fire with Latona, Junon surrendered.
 In the engagement seven sailors on Horatio were killed and 26 wounded (17 of them seriously).
 On Latona there were six minor injuries.
 Thomas Colville, a seaman on Driver, was also badly injured.
 Scott described the British loss as "by no means Considerable" in relation to the "dreadful loss of the Enemy" suffered by the 323-man crew of Junon.
 He counted 130 French sailors killed and wounded, including Rousseau, who died shortly afterwards.
 The hull of Horatio suffered only minor damage, but the masts and rigging were essentially destroyed.
 In contrast, the hull of Junon was "most wonderfully cut up" and took on a great deal of water until the shot holes were patched.

 The heroism of the crew of Horatio was recognized in 1847 when the Navy issued as clasp to the Naval General Service Medal inscribed "Horatio 10 Feby.
 1809".
 Thirteen surviving crew members from Horatio received this clasp.